Skip to main content

 Building a physical adapter

-Next up is building a physical adapter so that the ChargeStation software can run on a stock computer.
 My first impulse was, of course, to design a circuit board from scratch.
-This would involve a significant amount of development effort.
-In addition, selling counterfeit adapters from my website seemed like a bad idea.
-Let’s see what can be built using commonly available hardware instead.
+That would certainly be fun, but it would also mean a lot of work.
+On second thought, selling counterfeit adapters from my website seemed like a bad idea.
+Instead, let’s see what can be built using commonly available and inexpensive hardware.
+Everyone could build their own adapters, if they wanted.
+This approach also saves a significant amount of development time and effort.

 Patching the ChargeStation software